 Note: Selection of vectors can also be done by holding the 'Shift Key' + Selecting the individual vectors on map or by holding the 'Shift Key' + dragging the pointer and selecting the vectors.

 The task application dashboard provides an at-a-glance summary of all the tasks raised.
-Based on your authorization, you can conveniently view tasks raised, perform actions, use advanced sorting or filtering to shortlist tasks.
+You can conveniently view tasks raised, perform actions, and use advanced sorting or filtering to shortlist tasks based on your authorization.
 The tasks application also gives you the Kanban view and the calendar view to perform actions.

 How to access tasks application?

-2. The application opens up with the list of all tasks that have been raised so far.
-The task list can be sorted by clicking on any of the items like 'Category', 'Priority', 'Due Date', 'Assignee', or 'Status'.
+2. The application opens up with the list of all tasks raised so far.
+The task list can be sorted by clicking on items like 'Category', 'Priority', 'Due Date', 'Assignee', or 'Status'.

 3. You can click on 'Filter' and enter your filters to create shortlists.

-4. Other quick task filters include by Assets or Assigned to me (the user who is logged in or accessing the tasks application).
+4. Other quick task filters include Assets, Assigned to me (the user logged in or accessing the tasks application).

-5. The tasks application also provides different views based on status or due date.
+5. The task application also provides different views based on status or due date.

-- The Kanban View: Use the Kanban view to reduce work-in-progress, and maximize efficiency.
-Easily monitor the status of the task and to change the status, drag the task and move it to the desired status to change the status of the task.
+- The Kanban View: Use the Kanban view to reduce work-in-progress and maximize efficiency.
+Easily monitor the status of the task and to change the status, drag it and move it to the desired status to change the status of the task.

 - The Calendar View: Use the calendar view to choose your layout and specify how much of your Calendar data you see at once.
-You can choose between 'Day', 'Week', 'Month'.
-Click and drag a task in this view to easily change the due date of the task.
+You can choose between 'Day', 'Week', and 'Month'.
+Click and drag a task in this view to easily change the task's due date.

 6. View all the available templates in the 'Templates' section.
 Click on the template to edit the details.

-7. Similarly, to view and edit the checklist templates, click on 'Checklist'.
+7. Similarly, click on 'Checklist' to view and edit the checklist templates.

 8. To view asset-specific tasks, click on an asset on the Home page and go to Tasks in the left-margin menu.
 This will filter out all the tasks specific to the selected asset.